Haina Occidental Port

-The Haina Occidental Port (often referred to as "Rio Haina") is located in the Haina River, Dominican Republic near Santo Domingo.
-President Trujillo inaugurated Haina Occidental Port in 1953.
+The Haina Occidental Port (often referred to as "Rio Haina") is commercial port located at the mouth of the Haina River in Dominican Republic near Santo Domingo, the capital city.
+Inaugurated by President Trujillo in 1953, the port specializes in the handling of containerized cargo, bulk, liquids, chemicals, vehicles, and general cargo.

 Overview

 Haina Port has two terminals, which are located on either side of the Haina River.
 The older terminal is called Haina Occidental Terminal (which is the current name of the Port), and the newer terminal is named Haina Oriental Terminal.

 According to a statistical report submitted by Dominican Port Authority (APORDOM) for January to June 2017, Multimodal Caucedo Port had 66.3% of TEU (Twenty-foot Equivalent Unit) movement in the island, followed by Rio Haina Port with 27.4%, and the other ports in the Dominican Republic handling 6.1%.